AndyK888/AmazonApp2/README.md

 For more details, see the individual README files in each service directory.

+## Recent Updates

+### CSS Module Import Improvements
+- Added robust CSS module handling with fallback mechanism to prevent rendering failures
+- Updated webpack configuration in Next.js to properly handle CSS modules from different sources
+- Implemented `safeStyles` pattern across components for better error resilience
+- Fixed CSS parsing issues with third-party libraries like Handsontable

+Please see [TROUBLESHOOTING.md](amazon-app/TROUBLESHOOTING.md) for more details about how CSS issues are handled.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.